Corchorus olitorius: Description

-Corchorus olitorius is an erect herbaceous plant, fairly branched and grows about 1.5 m high.
-However, if grown for fibre production, it can reach heights up to 4 m.
-The taproot leads to a sturdy and hairless stem, which is green with a faint red-brownish hue and sometimes turns a little woody on ground level.
-The serrate acute leaves alternate, are 6 to 10 cm long and 2 to 4 cm wide.
-The plant carries the flowers solitary or in two-flowered cymes opposite of the leaf.
-The flowers sit on the end of a short stem, count 5 sepals, 5 petals and 10 free and yellow stamina.
+Corchorus olitorius is an erect herbaceous plant, slightly branched, and grows about 1.5 m high.
+However if grown for fibre production it can reach 4 m.
+The taproot leads to a sturdy and hairless stem, which is green with a faint reddish-brown hue and sometimes turns a little woody at ground level.
+The serrate acute leaves alternate and are 6 to 10 cm long and 2 to 4 cm wide.
+The plant carries flowers singly or in two-flowered cymes opposite the leaf.
+The flowers grow at the end of a short stem and have 5 sepals, 5 petals and 10 free yellow stamens.
 The fruit is spindle-shaped, dehiscent and divided into transversal sections through five valves.
 The fruit measures 2 to 8 cm in length and colors vary from greyish-blue to green or brownish-black.
-Every seed chamber contains 25 to 40 seeds, which sum up to 125 to 200 seeds per fruit.
+Every seed chamber contains 25 to 40 seeds, totalling 125 to 200 seeds per fruit.

 Origin

 It is unclear whether C. olitorius originated in Africa or in Asia.
 Some authorities consider that it comes from the Indo-Burmese area or from India, along with several other related species.
 Others point out that there is a greater genetic variation in Africa and a larger number of wild species in the genus Corchorus.
-Wherever it originated, it has been under cultivation for a very long time in both continents and probably grows, wild or as a crop, in every country in tropical Africa.
+Wherever it originated, it has been under cultivation for a very long time on both continents and probably grows, wild or as a crop, in every country in tropical Africa.